Skip to content

 Description

-The exercise is performed in hidari sanchin dachi.
+The starting position is hidari sanchin dachi.

 Throughout the exercise:

-• elbows remain relaxed
+• the shoulders remain relaxed

 • pressure is constant

-After completion, the hands are shaken out.
+After completing the sequence, the hands are shaken to release tension.

 Purpose